chris-poed/kotlin-diary/kotlin_bites/06_functions2.md

 ## Exercise

-1. Implement a function `convertToCaps` which takes a string and converts a string to capital letters.
+1. Implement a function `convertToCaps` which takes a string and returns the string converted to capital letters.
-2. Implement a function `exclaim` which takes a string and adds an exclamation mark to it.
+2. Implement a function `exclaim` which takes a string and returns the given string with an exclamation mark at the end.
 3. Implement a function `greetWith` which we can call this way:

 ```kotlin